minno/minno-php-sdk/README.md

     // Make sure to set these POST variables in your minnoCallback() function
     $user_id = $_POST["userId"];
     $invitem_id = $_POST["invitemId"];

-    // Fill this in with your partner verification token.
-You can get this from
-    // the "Settings" tab in the Partner Dashboard
-    $verif_token = "xxx"
+    $verif_token = $_POST["verifToken];

     Minno::assert_valid_purchase($user_id, $invitem_id, $verif_token);

 The `assert_valid_purchase()` function dies if the purchase is invalid.
 For more complex behavior, use the `is_valid_purchase()`, which returns a boolean.

-You receive the `userId` and `invitemId` from the client-side `minnoCallback()` function that gets executed after a user purchases an item.
-You can then POST these parameters to your server endpoint for verification before giving the user access to your premium service.
+You receive the `userId`, `invitemId`, and `verifToken` request parameters from the client-side `minnoCallback()` function that gets executed after a user purchases an item.
+You can then POST these parameters to your server endpoint for verification before giving the user access to your premium item.

 [examples]: http://github.com/minno/minno-php-sdk/tree/master/examples